Turning Your Business Strategy into a Podcast Strategy

 3. Build Themes Around Business Goals

-When your content supports measurable goals, it becomes easier to track ROI and justify your investment in podcasting.
+When your content supports measurable goals it becomes easier to track whether your podcast is actually pulling its weight.

 4. Create Internal Alignment